 Repurpose Your Christmas Tree for Wildlife

-Along with their trees, participants should also bring with them natural decorations such as pinecones covered with peanut butter and then dipped into bird seed or nuts.
+Along with their trees, participants should also bring with them natural decorations such as pinecones covered with peanut butter and then dipped into bird seed or nuts, suet cubes, sliced oranges, and more.
+You can also make these bird seed ornaments to bring along!
 Pre-designated locations throughout the forest at the Discovery Center will be assigned for donated trees, and materials will be provided at the entrance to the wildlife trail so that families can securely anchor their contribution to the project.
 Family can personally label their trees with tags furnished by us and then watch footage of the creatures that visit their tree on the wildlife cams positioned along the wildlife Christmas tree trail.

 Putting your “decorated” tree outdoors after Christmas has many benefits for wildlife.
 Initially your repurposed tree will provide food, cover, and roosting habitat for a variety of winter birds such as blue jays, cardinals, and chickadees.
 Then, once the needles begin to fall off, the trees will be stacked into brush piles, becoming excellent habitat for small mammals such as cottontail rabbits and chipmunks.
 Finally, the slowly decomposing trees will later release nutrients back into the soil to help surrounding plant life flourish.